 Toggle: English / Spanish

 Fire ants are red-colored insects.
 A sting from a fire ant delivers a harmful substance, called venom, into your skin.

 This article is for information only.
 DO NOT use it to treat or manage an actual fire ant sting.
-If you or someone you are with is stung, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
+If you or someone you are with has an exposure, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.

 Fire ant venom contains a chemical called piperidine.

 Fire ants build dirt nests that form mounds, usually in open, grassy settings.
 They are typically found in the southern United States and other areas that do not freeze in winter.

 Symptoms of a fire ant sting may include:

 - Swelling, redness, itchiness, and pain around the site of the bite

 - Pus-filled blisters that last 3 to 8 days

 - Possible scab at the area of the bite that lasts 3 to 10 days